BostonBSD/financials/README.md

 ----------------------------------------------------------

-Some additional features could include cryptocurrency, api selection (inclusion of other data service providers), other metals, and RSI trendline calibration.
+Some additional features could include cryptocurrency, api selection (inclusion of other data service providers), other metals, and RSI trendline calibration [we can account for trendlines by using one week intervals over a two year timespan instead of one day intervals.].

 ----------------------------------------------------------